rewards-fillr/fillr-test-a/README.md

 # Fillr Test - A

-These two tasks are separate, they do not depend on each other in any way other than refercing the same web forms.
+These two tasks are separate, they do not depend on each other in any way other than referencing the same web forms.
 I.e. Task #2 does not depend on completing Task #1 at all and vice versa.

 Prerequisites